Who Is This Credit Card Best For?

-Overall, this is a great airline card sign-up bonus, particularly because American Airline miles are so valuable.
-Plus, it’s easier to earn than the other a American Airline business card bonus, but this card’s offer is much easier to earn.
+Overall, this is a great airline card sign-up bonus, particularly because American Airlines miles are so valuable.
+Plus, it’s easier to earn than the other American Airlines business card bonus, but this card’s offer is much easier to earn.
 That makes it an all around winner our book.

 Earning Points & Rewards

-You’ll earn 2 miles for each $1 spent on American Airline purchases, like flights booked directly with the airline You’ll also get 2 miles per $1 spent at office supply stores, telecom providers, and car rental companies.
+You’ll earn 2 miles for each $1 spent on American Airlines purchases, like flights booked directly with the airline You’ll also get 2 miles per $1 spent at office supply stores, telecom providers, and car rental companies.
 All other purchases will earn 1 mile per $1.

-Make sure all American Airline flight purchases and rental car reservations are made directly with the respective company.
+Make sure you make all American Airlines flight purchases and rental car reservations directly with each provider.
 Purchases made through travel agencies or online third-party travel websites (like Kayak or Expedia) won’t earn double miles.

 You have unlimited earning potential with this card, and AAdvantage miles won’t expire as long as you keep your account active, which means you earn or redeem miles at least once every 18 months.

 The miles you earn with this card should be used to book flights with American Airlines or one of its 19 partner airlines either online or through the American Airlines app.
 Our research found AAdvantage miles are most valuable when redeemed that way.
 Miles can also pay for seat upgrades on flights you’ve already booked.

 How to Get the Most Out of This Card

 Start by adding employees to your account right away so you can earn the extra bonus miles.
-Employees with cards can help you reach the sign-up bonus spend requirement even faster, too.
+Employees with cards can help you reach the sign-up bonus spending requirement even faster, too.
 Then use the card for at least $334 of business expenses for three months to earn the rest of the bonus.